planet-b/planet-b-saleor/docs/postgres_search.rst

 Data indexing
 -------------

-Index is not essential for postgres search.
-For performance optimization reasons `PostgreSQL Gin index <https://www.postgresql.org/docs/current/static/gin.html>` is created by default on product model for name and description field.
-Index usage is transparent to user and no additional action is required for index to stay up to date.
+Index is not essential for postgres search and is not configured in Saleor by default.
+For performance reasons, most likely a `PostgreSQL Gin index <https://www.postgresql.org/docs/current/static/gin.html>`_ should be created on the Product for name and description fields.
+Reasons for choosing a particular index and configuration strongly depend on particular needs and store size, for each comes with both advantages and limitations.
+Please read `official PostgreSQL documentation <https://www.postgresql.org/docs/current/static/textsearch-indexes.html>`_ and consider project specifics before making decision.

 Search integration architecture
 -------------------------------

-There are two backend modules defined in saleor/search/backends, one for storefront and one for dashboard search.
+There are two backend modules defined in `backends <https://github.com/mirumee/saleor/tree/master/saleor/search/backends>`_, one for storefront and one for dashboard search.
 There is picker module in backends package for picking right backend, depending on configuration.

 Testing
 -------

-Virtually all testing is done in `integration test suite <https://github.com/github/saleor/blob/master/saleor/tests/test_postgresql_search.py>`.
+Virtually all testing is done in `integration test suite <https://github.com/mirumee/saleor/blob/master/tests/test_postgresql_search.py>`_.